Commercial Real Estate in Montgomery County PA — Every Corridor, Every Property Type, Straight Talk

 Medical Office — Montgomery County's Distinctive Commercial Segment

 Montgomery County has one of the most concentrated healthcare employment bases in the Philadelphia region.
-Jefferson Health's Lansdale campus, Penn Medicine's outpatient facilities, Main Line Health's network across Lower Merion and surrounding areas, and numerous independent medical practices create consistent demand for medical office space in specific locations.
-Medical office in Montgomery County commands lease rates of $22–$35/sq ft gross — above suburban general office for comparable quality — because of the specific tenant demand.
-For investors, medical office NNN leases with healthcare system tenants offer strong credit quality and long lease terms.
-For medical practices looking to buy versus lease, the SBA 504 program applies specifically well to owner-user medical office acquisitions.
+Jefferson Health's Lansdale campus, Penn Medicine's outpatient facilities, Main Line Health's network across Lower Merion and surrounding areas, and numerous independent medical practices create consistent demand for medical office space.
+Medical office in Montgomery County commands lease rates of $22 to $35 per square foot gross — above suburban general office for comparable quality.
+For medical practices looking to buy versus lease, owner-user acquisition at 10% down with long-term fixed rate financing may be available for qualifying buyers.

 Buying Commercial Property in Montgomery County PA